4dboard/Proxy-yxorP/docs/classes/phpDocumentor/GraphViz/Test/EdgeTest.md

 public testCreate(): void
 ```

 ***

 ### testGetFrom

-Tests whether the getFrom method returns the same node as passed
-in the create method
+Tests whether the getFrom method returns the same node as passed in the create method

 ```php
 public testGetFrom(): void
 ```

 ***

 ### testGetTo

-Tests the getTo method returns the same node as passed
-in the create method
+Tests the getTo method returns the same node as passed in the create method

 ```php
 public testGetTo(): void
 ```

 ***

 ### testCall

-Tests the magic __call method, to work as described, return the object
-instance for a setX method, return the value for an getX method, and null
+Tests the magic __call method, to work as described, return the object instance for a setX method, return the value for
-for the remaining method calls
+an getX method, and null for the remaining method calls

 ```php
 public testCall(): void
 ```

 ***

 ### testToString

-Tests whether the magic __toString method returns a well formatted string
-as specified in the DOT standard
+Tests whether the magic __toString method returns a well formatted string as specified in the DOT standard

 ```php
 public testToString(): void
 ```

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')